Geologic Activity

 A spring slide at Weeping Wall.
 Glacier's Road Crew knows all too well the power and frequency of geologic events.

-Numerous landslides have occurred throughout the Park in recent years, influenced by land-form and climate.
+Numerous landslides have occurred throughout Glacier in recent years, influenced by landform and climate.
 A large landslide was recorded on Chief Mountain in 1992.
-The east side of Glacier, in particular, is characterized by loose soils prone to periodic movement down steep slopes.
+The east side of the park, in particular, is characterized by loose soils prone to periodic movement down steep slopes.
 The freeze/thaw cycle of changing seasons greatly influences landslide events.

-Heavy spring snowmelts and the associated runoff in park streams contribute to the movement of rock material and the relentless meandering of stream channels.
-Eroded rock material is flushed down steep gradient streams in the spring and re-deposited in gentler downstream sections where new stream channels are created through the scouring forces of water and rock.
+Heavy spring snowmelts, and associated runoff in park streams, contribute to the movement of rock material and the relentless meandering of stream channels.
+Eroded rock material is flushed down steep mountain streams in the spring and re-deposited in gentler sections downstream, where new stream channels are created through the scouring forces of water and rock.
 Riparian zones and floodplains along creeks and rivers are in constant change as a result of this annual process.
 The North Fork of the Flathead River and its tributaries are good examples.

-Earthquakes have the potential for damage near some of the faults cutting through the park, but compared to other areas of the western United States, earthquake activity is infrequent and usually minor.
+Many faults run through the park, creating the potential for earthquakes.
+However, compared to other areas of the western United States, earthquake activity is infrequent and usually minor.
+Southwest Montana has greater seismic potential compared to the northwest region, where Glacier is located.

 Park footer